edgedb/easy-edgedb/chapter8/index.md

   Here we'll start with two areas where `multi property` is better, and then two areas where objects are better.

   First negative for objects: objects are always larger, and here's why.
-Remember `DESCRIBE TYPE AS TEXT`?
+Remember `describe type as text`?
 Let's look at one of our types with that again.
 Here's the `Castle` type:

   ```
   {